ayushm/mixmax-fbevent-linkresolver/README.md

 ### TODOs

 * Make responsive (currently not optimized for mobile)
+* Fix flickering issue in compose window (does not appear for recipient)
 * Authenticate email sender/recipient with Facebook to add:
 	* private events
 	* ability for user to accept event invite